 The public strongly supports replacing prohibition with regulation.
 According to a poll conducted by the Castleton Polling Institute in 2015, 56% of Vermonters support regulating and taxing marijuana in Vermont.
 Only 34% said they were opposed.

-Prohibiting marijuana does not help address the heroin problem.
+Prohibiting marijuana does not help address the opiate problem.
 Many credible researchers have debunked the theory that marijuana is a “gateway drug,” and the prestigious Institute of Medicine observed that, “there is no evidence that marijuana serves as a stepping stone on the basis of its particular physiological effect … Instead, the legal status of marijuana makes it a gateway drug” (details available here).
-In other words, marijuana is only connected to heroin because both substances are sold in the same illicit market.
-Allowing marijuana to be sold in regulated stores would dramatically reduce the likelihood that marijuana users will be offered heroin or other dangerous drugs, and this should be considered a clear benefit of regulation.
+Allowing marijuana to be sold in regulated stores would dramatically reduce the likelihood that marijuana users will be offered opiates or other dangerous drugs, and this should be considered a clear benefit of regulation.

 Regulation has clearly worked for tobacco.
 Education and regulation have been effective approaches for reducing tobacco use.
 In the past 15 years, rates of teen smoking have cut in half in the United States.
 This result was not achieved by arresting adults for their decision to smoke tobacco.
 Instead, tobacco policy has focused on honest education and regulation, and the results have been very encouraging.
 During the same time period, teen marijuana use rates have remained relatively constant despite marijuana being prohibited.
 Today, more teens report using marijuana than tobacco, further illustrating the folly of prohibition.